Octavius-Dante/Tetra-Proxima/README.md

 </br>
 Maven is a dependency manger for JAVA programming
 </br>
-NPM -node pacakge manager is a dependency manger for Node JS
+NPM -node package manager is a dependency manger for Node JS
 </br>
 </br>